Skip to content

 Are Double VPN connections safer than single VPN connections?

 Yes, they’re undoubtedly safer due to the double layer of encryption and the use of two IP addresses.
-However, Double VPN connections are significantly slower for the same reason.
+However, Double VPN connections are significantly slower for the same reason and are not good for gaming or streaming in Ultra HD, where low latency and speed are primary concerns.

 Can I use a kill switch with Double VPN?